UPenn-CIT599/financial-report-analysis/README.md

 A project by Cryrus Cheng, Tim Culpan, and Angela Wen

 This project requires three libraries and one external package

--Libraries: PDFBox, Sentiment Analysis, Apache CommonsCSV -External package: Stanford NLP for Sentiment Analysis
+- Libraries: PDFBox, Sentiment Analysis, Apache CommonsCSV
+- External package: Stanford NLP for Sentiment Analysis

 ## Setup - Java project FinancialReportAnalysis
 - Open an IDE (Instructions below for Eclipse)